 - Hold the power button and wait until the Apple logo appears.

-If you’re having problems activating your new iPhone 11, first make sure that all systems are up and running by checking Apple’s System Status page.
-If something is not toggled on green, wait until all systems are up and try again.
+If you’re having problems activating the iPhone 11, first make sure that all systems are up and running by checking Apple’s System Status page.
+If something is not toggled green, wait until all systems are running and try again.
 If it’s green and still not operative, make sure your phone has a SIM card inserted.
 If you can switch the SIM card from your old phone into your new one, try that first.
-If you get a “No SIM” or “Invalid SIM” error message, Apple suggests the following steps.
+If you get a No SIM or Invalid SIM error message, Apple suggests the following steps.

 - Make sure your wireless plan is operational.